Toaq, But Easy, at Least in the Beginning

 Moon: Ugh....
 You knew that I love saıram and that I made some saıram!

-Night: I’ll make something for you, but we’re both hungry, so let’s go to a saıram restaurant!
+Night: I’ll make saıram for you, but we’re both hungry now, so let’s go to a saıram restaurant!

-Ꝡä is used to mark content clauses.
-It is similar to how that is used in English.
+Ꝡä is used to mark the beginning of content clauses.
+It is similar to how “that” is used in English.

 • Dua súq, ꝡä maı jí báq saıram da. = You know that I love saıram.